 Exception Reports are considered monthly analysis tools and are often used by Controllers and Analysts to quickly and easily find budget variances.
-Some of the key functionality in this type of report is that it shows all key GL dimensions in the rows with their monthly balance for actual, budget and variance.
+Key functionality in this type of report shows all key GL dimensions in the rows with their monthly balance for actual, budget and variance.
 This allows the user to see across all companies, departments and accounts in one single report.
-The sort feature on the columns and the traffic lights highlights key budget variances.
-You find an example of this type of report below.
+The sort feature on the columns, and the traffic lights highlights key budget variances.
+You will find an example of this type of report below.

 Purpose of Revenue and Expense Exception Reports

 Companies and organizations use Revenue and Expense Exception Reports to allow a user to detect significant positive or negative budget variances.
 When used as part of good business practices in a Finance & Accounting Department, a company can improve its budget variance analysis, as well as, reduce the risk that major budget variances (by amount or percent) go undetected.

 Here is an example of a Revenue and Expense Exception Report to help find budget variances across all accounts and entities in the organization.

 You can find hundreds of additional examples here.

 The typical users of this type of report are: Group Controllers and Analysts.

 Other Reports Often Used in Conjunction with Revenue and Expense Exception Reports